valentingol/yaecs/DOCUMENTATION.md

 - flexibility to adapt to the size of a project (simple configs for small projects, multi-file and/or nested configs for large projects)
-- making it easy to change the config between two experiments, to implement hyper-parameter searches, or to visualize the differences between past experiments
+- making it easy to change the config between two experiments, to implement hyper-parameter searches, or to visualise the differences between past experiments
 - increasing the overall readability of the config files and introducing safeguards against bad practices for projects with several contributors/use